English ship Tyger: History

 Tyger served in many actions in a career of nearly 100 years, including the Siege of Colchester during the English Civil War, the pursuit of Prince Rupert to the West Indies, and the First and Second Anglo–Dutch Wars (including the Battle of Solebay).
-Commanded by Captain John Harman, Tyger is famous for winning the final battle of the Third Anglo-Dutch War in a ship to ship duel of honor against the Dutch privateer Schakerloo (28 guns) commanded by Paschier De Witte.
-(See illustration) The event was witnessed to by throngs of spectators in the neutral port of Cadiz for hours while Shackerloo attempted to board Tyger several times repelled with heavy losses until she finally was forced to strike her colors.
-In the end Harmon was wounded but lost only 24 men and the Dutch lost 50 killed and 70 wounded.
+Commanded by Captain John Harman, Tyger is famous for winning the final battle of the Third Anglo-Dutch War in a single-ship action against the 28-gun Dutch privateer Schakerloo captained by Paschier De Witte.
+The event was witnessed to by throngs of spectators in the neutral port of Cadiz for hours while Schakerloo attempted to board Tyger several times but was repelled each time with heavy losses until the Dutch ship finally struck her colors.
+In the end Harmon was wounded but lost only 24 men while the crew of Schakerloo lost 50 killed and 70 wounded.
 Tyger served in the Mediterranean, in the defense of Gibraltar, in actions against Guadeloupe and Martinique and the blockade of Cartagena, Colombia in 1741.

 Tyger was rebuilt for the first time in 1681 by John Shish at Deptford Dockyard as a 44-gun fourth rate ship of the line.
 She was rebuilt a second time at Rotherhithe in 1702, as a fourth rate of 46-54 guns.
 Her final rebuild was at Sheerness Dockyard, where she was relaunched on 12 November 1722 as a 50-gun fourth rate to the 1706 Establishment.